nodebots/nodebotsday/Readme.md

 If you're interested in contributing to this event, please consider hosting a space, contributing hardware to hack on, and/or providing drinks, snacks and food.

+## Todo

+* Website: http://nodebotsday.com currently points back here.
+If you'd like to contribute to the website or add anything, please fork this repo and contribute.